 Put Your Rollover Plan Into Action & Keep Saving

-Note too that the rules concerning these things sometimes change, so make sure you have the current information.
-Believe it or not, the IRA actually has some decent resources to help with this at https://www.irs.gov/retirement-plans.
+Note too that the rules concerning IRAs/401Ks and other plans sometimes change, so make sure you have the current information.
+Believe it or not, the IRS actually has some decent resources to help with this at https://www.irs.gov/retirement-plans.

 Keep on raising FIDough!

 If you have not already signed up for Mr. FIDough’s favorite net worth and spending tracker Personal Capital, sign up by clicking through our affiliate link.
-At no additional cost to you, you will be helping to support this site and its charities.
+At no additional cost to you, you will be helping to support this site.